Study abroad packing tips

 Here is the ultimate study abroad preparation checklist we have got for you!

 This is a big one.
 Along with a valid passport, there are other documents you should be taking along.
 For example, you might need medical certificates in case of an emergency.
 These documents should be organized and in your bag, the very first thing.

 Make sure to take your Visa and personal ID.
 Also, guess what?
 You can take that to as many museums and stores which offer student discounts.
 Ensure to keep a copy of your passport in the form of a soft copy or the hard copy.

-Some countries require students to obtain an international certificate of vaccinations before they leave their country for studying abroad.
+Some countries require students to obtain an international certificate of vaccinations before leaving their country to study abroad.
 It can be obtained from the local department of health, travel agency, and certified doctors.
-It is for your better to get vaccinated before traveling abroad and keep the certificate with you as proof.
+It is for you to get vaccinated before traveling abroad and keep the certificate with you as proof.